zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER FIVE.md

 Griphook held the door open for them.
 Harry, who had expected more marble, was surprised.
 They were in a narrow stone passageway lit with flaming torches.
 It sloped steeply downward and there were little railway tracks on the floor.
 Griphook whistled and a small cart came hurtling up the tracks toward them.
 They climbed in -- Hagrid with some difficulty -- and were off.

-At first they just hurtled through a maze of twisting passages.
+At first they just hurtled through a ==maze== of twisting passages.
 Harry tried to remember, left, right, right, left, middle fork, right, left, but it was impossible.
 The rattling cart seemed to know its own way, because Griphook wasn't steering.

 Harry's eyes stung as the cold air rushed past them, but he kept them wide open.
-Once, he thought he saw a burst of fire at the end of a passage and twisted around to see if it was a dragon, but too late - they plunged even deeper, passing an underground lake where huge stalactites and stalagmites grew from the ceiling and floor.
+Once, he thought he saw a burst of fire at the end of a passage and twisted around to see if it was a dragon, but too late - they plunged even deeper, passing an underground lake where huge ==stalactites== and ==stalagmites== grew from the ceiling and floor.

 I never know," Harry called to Hagrid over the noise of the cart, "what's the difference between a stalagmite and a stalactite?"